GTPowell21/Headloop/README.md

-to minimise Tm differences between the tags and the PCR primers, then adds the 'best' tags to the correct PCR primer provided by the user, depending upon strand orientation of the guide sequence relative to the PCR primers e.g. if the guide sequence in on the same strand as the sense primer, a reverse complement tag is added to the sense primer and an offset tag is added to the antisense primer.
+to minimise Tm differences between the tags and the PCR primers, then adds the 'best' tags to the correct PCR primer provided by the user, depending upon strand orientation of the guide sequence relative to the PCR primers e.g. if the guide sequence in on the same strand as the forward primer, a reverse complement tag is added to the forward primer and an offset tag is added to the reverse primer.

 For further details of headloop suppression PCR, see the paper at eLife: